apache/kylin/website/_docs/tutorial/real_time_olap.md

 ### Design Model

-Currently, streaming cube doesn’t support join with lookup tables, when define the data model, only select fact table, no lookup table.
+Currently, streaming cube does not support join with lookup tables, when define the data model, only select fact table, no lookup table.
 ![image](/images/RealtimeOlap/design_model_1.png)

 Streaming cube must be partitioned, please choose the timestamp column as partition column.